To make it convenient for you, we have broken down the process of becoming a patient into 4 (or 5) easy steps:

 Step 1: Read this entire website and write down any initial questions you may have for Dr.Thomas.

-Step 2: Call us to request our patient forms, including the biological age calculator.
-Complete these forms and email, fax, or mail them back to us, along with a copy of any bloodwork you’ve had done within the last 90 days.
+Step 2: Download our patient forms (click here).
+If you have cancer, there are additional forms to download (click here).
+Complete these forms and email or fax them back to us, along with a copy of any bloodwork done within the last 90 days only.

 Step 3: We will contact you to order comprehensive bloodwork to get an in-depth look at your true state of health (over 60 individual items are checked).
 This includes numerous blood tests that rarely ordered by your primary-care physician but are crucial for protecting your health and extending your life.
 This bloodwork can be done at the lab contracted with your insurance company (LabCorp or Quest).
 If you do not have insurance, we will use our contracted lab and the cost is $499.
 (Be sure to read “Regarding bloodwork” below.)

 Step 4: After your bloodwork results arrive (usually within 7-10 days), we will contact you to schedule a health assessment and consultation.
 During this 2-hour visit, we measure all your vital signs, including blood pressure, resting heart rate, heart rate variability, body temperature, body mass index, waist-to-height ratio, respiratory rate, oxygen saturation, lung vital capacity, and grip strength.
 Dr. Thomas then sits down with you to go over your medical history, vital signs, and bloodwork results, as well as the results of a biological age calculator.